 The HUD does state that the borrower has to have the 'intent' to live in the property, and I'm sure you could state it as your primary residence without actually living there, but it simply comes down to the fact that the property won't truly be owner-occupied and you didn't actually have an intent on living there.
 This grey area I would say is teetering on the edge of mortgage fraud.

-Real Estate Investor from South Carolina
+Investor from Pawleys Island, South Carolina

 Even if the property is a multi-unit, the 203k rules limit the rehab portion of the loan to the unit that is (or will be) the owner's primary residence.